:max_bytes(150000):strip_icc()/SPR-Home-v2-The-10-Best-Sectional-Sofas-of-2021-4150346-02-8d11b33ce93a4816aba90d1531f40bea.jpg)

 -

-How do you measure a sectional sofa?
+How do you measure for a sectional sofa?

 Measuring for a sectional is about more than making sure it fits in your room—it’s about how you plan on arranging it (more tips on that below).
 First, determine where you intend to place your sofa and then measure the floor space; now you can take the dimensions of your top picks into consideration.